Cortisol, a steroid hormone which works as a key player in the body’s stress response and is often measured as an indicator of stress.

 Remember if the cortisol levels are still high while sleeping, the body can’t do the healing it needs.
 As a result, one wakes up feeling fatigued, which raises cortisol.

-When a person is stressed, our body makes certain so-called “stress” hormones to deal with it.
+When a person is stressed, the body makes certain so-called “stress” hormones to deal with it.
 In various cancers, these stress hormones bind with cancer cells.

 This makes it easier for the tumor to grow and to spread cancer.
 Stress also can weaken the immune system.

-That’s why Cortisol is very crucial for the body − in many ways, our endure depends on it.
+That’s why Cortisol is very crucial for the body − in many ways, our endurance depends on it.

 1. Weight gain